-The Ontario Low Water Response Plan (OLWRP) was released in May 2001 in partnership with the Ontario Ministries of Natural Resources, Environment; Agriculture, Food and Rural Affairs; Municipal Affairs and Housing; Economic Development and Trade; the Association of Municipalities in Ontario, and Conservation Ontario.
+The Ontario Low Water Response Plan (OLWRP) was released in May 2001 in partnership with the Ontario Ministries of Natural Resources and Forestry (MNRF), Environment; Agriculture, Food and Rural Affairs; Municipal Affairs and Housing; Economic Development and Trade; the Association of Municipalities in Ontario, and Conservation Ontario.
 It was updated in 2010.

-Its goal was to ensure provincial preparedness, assist in coordination and to support local response in the event of a drought, and provide a definition and means of quantifying drought and low water conditions and OLWRP established local Water Response Teams (WRT).
+Its goal was to ensure provincial preparedness, assist in coordination, support local response in the event of a drought and provide a definition and means of quantifying drought and low water conditions.
+Thus, the OLWRP established local Water Response Teams (WRTs).

-- Teams consist of local water users and local and provincial water managers
+- Consist of local water users and local and provincial water managers

 - Possess no unique legislative authority

-Team membership includes provincial, municipal and conservation authority staff with possible representation from other sectors: Agriculture, Rural private industry, Recreation, Resource management interests, First Nations.
+- Include provincial, municipal and CA staff with possible representation from other sectors: agriculture, rural private industry, recreation, resource management interests and First Nations.

 How it Works: